 - Separate title page required: paper title (bold, centered, in the upper half of the page), your name, institution, course name and number, instructor name, and due date

-- Abstract (if required): A 150–250 word summary of your paper's purpose, methods, results, and conclusions on its own page, labeled 'Abstract' (centered, not bold).
-For most undergraduate course papers, your professor will tell you if one is needed.
+- Abstract (if required): A 150–250 word summary on its own page, labeled "Abstract" (centered, not bold).
 If the assignment sheet doesn't mention it, you likely don't need one.

 Reference list: At the end, on a new page titled "References" (centered, not bolded).
 Entries are alphabetized and use a hanging indent.

-Headings: APA uses five levels of headings to organize longer papers.
+Headings: APA uses five levels of headings.
 For most undergraduate essays, you'll only need Level 1 (centered, bold, title case) and Level 2 (left-aligned, bold, title case).
-Check your assignment length papers under 5 pages often need no headings at all.
+Papers under 5 pages often need no headings at all.

 Chicago Style Essay Format

-Chicago style is most common in history courses and some humanities fields.
-It comes in two systems you need to know which one your professor wants before you start.
+Chicago style is most common in history courses.
+It comes in two systems, and you need to know which one your professor wants before you begin.

 Two systems: